NATURE, MYTH AND HISTORYpARKadia

 Wander around the village paths

 There are a number of houses in Ancient Phigaleia

-heart of new stonework constructed to improve the area immediately surrounding it.
-More frequently, the footprint of the previous dwelling is now unrecognisable as the house has been
+at the heart of new stonework constructed to improve the area immediately surrounding it.
+More frequently, the footprint of the previous dwelling is now unrecognisable as the house

 All recent developments are made of stone (some concrete rendered houses were built in the 1970s) encompassing many features of traditional houses including the propensity

 for outdoor living areas with built-in shade and barbecues.